roboteach-es/mBlock3-extensions/Rt_Escornabot/README.md

-# Escornabot Brivoi DIY - mBlock3 extension
+# Escornabot - mBlock3 extension

-Allows you to program a [Escornabot Brivoi DIY](https://escornabot.org) within the mBlock3 IDE.
+Allows you to program a [Escornabot](https://escornabot.org) within the mBlock3 IDE.

 Only valid for Arduino mode.

 Spanish translation included.

 ## Install
 You can add this extension to mBlock3 through the *Manage Extesions* option in the *Extensions* menu.
-You can also download the [RT_EscornabotDIY.zip file](RT_EscornabotDIY.zip) and install it manually via the *Add Extension* button in the same *Manage Extensions* dialog.
+You can also download the [Rt_Escornabot.zip file](Rt_Escornabot.zip) and install it manually via the *Add Extension* button in the same *Manage Extensions* dialog.

 ## Examples
 Find examples of use in the `examples` folder: